ChecksumFailed/Debugging-Research/README.md

 1. Choose the *debugging* application

 *Getting Started*
-1. In the standard platform view open the provided todo table: System Applications -> Todo -> Todos
+1. In the standard platform view open the provided todo table: In the App Nav: Todo -> Todos
 1. Open **TASK0021233** / **Task One** from the provided records into the form view
 1. Change the state of that record to *Pending* and *Save* the record
 1. Notice the error message